 Blog Post

-Female Voices in Art, Marisa Anne Bass, Professor of Art History at Yale University
+Female Voices in Art: Marisa Anne Bass, Professor of Art History at Yale University

-carla • Feb 16, 2024
+carla • February 16, 2024

 "To be a woman in academia demands using one’s whole self.
 You can’t really keep anything in reserve."